Nanjing: Qing dynasty and Taiping Rebellion

-Under the Qing dynasty from 1645 to 1911, Nanjing returned to its previous name Jiangning, romanized at the time as Kiangning or simply referenced as Nanking.
+Under the Qing dynasty from 1645 to 1911, Nanjing returned to its previous name Jiangning although it continued to be referenced as Nanking in foreign sources.
 At first, it continued to administer the territory of Nanzhili under the name Jiangnan ("Area South of the Yangtze") but this administration was soon broken up into "Right" and "Left" governments based in Suzhou and Jiangning respectively.
 After a series of reorganizations, at some point under the Qianlong Emperor, Jiangnan was fully divided into the present provinces of Anhui and Jiangsu.
 Separately, however, these provinces were reunited under the supervision of a new Viceroy of Liangjiang after 1723, whose seat was based in Jiangning.
 It was the site of a Qing Army garrison.
 It had been visited by the Kangxi and Qianlong emperors a number of times on their tours of the southern provinces.
-The 1842 Treaty of Nanking, which put an end to the First Opium War, was signed in the city harbor on Royal Navy warships.
+The 1842 Treaty of Nanking, ending the First Opium War, was signed in the city harbor on Royal Navy warships.